Dissipating quartets of excitations in a superconducting circuit: Circuit design and characterization

 \subsection{Modes dispersion against bias fluxes}

 In order to characterize the system, we record the modes resonance frequencies against DC magnetic fluxes biasing the ATS loops in absence of pump ($\epsilon(t)=0$).
 We first probe the readout mode in single-tone spectroscopy through the charge line, yielding the frequency map represented in Fig.~\ref{fig2}b.
 We identify the ATS working point corresponding to the DC biases introduced in Eq.~\eqref{eq:fluxes} as a saddle point of the frequency map, along with analog points located at half-integer numbers of flux quanta away.
-This allows us to relate the direct currents applied through the flux lines to the actual fluxes threading the ATS (Fig.~\ref{fig2}b uses calibrated flux coordinates~\footnote{The fluxes $\Phi_1$ and $\Phi_2$ are known up to an integer number of flux quanta and depend on applied currents through an affine transformation.
-The map is centered at non-zero applied currents, indicating significant flux offsets.}, and two non-equivalent saddle points are identified by crossing arrows).
+This allows us to relate the direct currents applied through the flux lines to the actual fluxes threading the ATS (Fig.~\ref{fig2}b uses calibrated flux coordinates~\cite{note3}, and two non-equivalent saddle points are identified by crossing arrows).
 Next, we record the memory and buffer resonance frequencies---respectively in two-tone spectroscopy leveraging the memory-readout dispersive coupling and in single-tone spectroscopy---around the saddle points.
 Fig.~\ref{fig2}c features each mode resonance frequency (empty circles) when sweeping applied fluxes through the saddle points of the frequency map, along directions of maximum and minimum curvatures (indicated by double-headed arrows with matching colors in Fig.~\ref{fig2}b).
-Strikingly, the modes have near identical resonance frequencies at both saddle points (markers in bright colors corresponding to the saddle point $\mathrm{SP}_1$ are aligned with markers in dim colors corresponding to the saddle point $\mathrm{SP}_2$), indicating that the Josephson junctions forming the SQUID have a relative energy difference smaller than $0.01~\%$~\cite{supmat}.
+Strikingly, the modes have near identical resonance frequencies at both saddle points (markers in bright colors corresponding to the saddle point $\mathrm{SP}_1$ are aligned with markers in dim colors corresponding to the saddle point $\mathrm{SP}_2$), indicating that the Josephson junctions forming the SQUID have a relative energy difference smaller than $0.01~\%$ (see Sec.~\ref{sec:maps}).
 We attribute this exceptionally low circuit asymmetry to chance in fabrication and junction aging behavior.
 Indeed, the asymmetry was found to be two orders of magnitude higher in similar circuits that we have characterized, and an order of magnitude higher during a previous cooldown of the same circuit.